-Anyway, a group of us arrived together earlier this week (although there must be hundreds in different firm locations around the world), and the first few days have been taken up with a general orientation - an explanation of protocols and how the internship will work, what is expected of us, and how we are expected to fit in and behave, etc.
+Anyway, a group of us arrived together earlier this week (although there must be hundreds of us in different firm locations around the world), and the first few days have been taken up with a general orientation - an explanation of protocols and how the internship will work, what is expected of us, and how we are expected to fit in and behave, etc.

 One of the first things the officious-looking HR person said was: 'And don't blog.
 We don't like it'.
 Oh well, they'd have to catch me first....
 Aside from the long list of 'dos and don'ts (mostly don'ts actually) - don't blog, don't disrespect the firm, don't stay out late and come in unfit for work, don't make any inappropriate comments in the workplace, don't send any inappropriate emails, etc, one thing did strike me as rather odd.

 We were introduced (on our first day!) to a guy from the firm's LGBT network.
 Proof indeed that diversity was top of the firm's long list of priorities.
-Perhaps, but I wondered why this guy wasn't nearer to our own age - instead, he was middle-aged and portly.
+Perhaps, but I wondered why this guy wasn't nearer to our own age - instead, he was approaching middle-aged and portly.
 It wasn't until two days later that one of the other analysts explained to me that hardly anyone 'comes out' on Wall Street until either their career is almost at an end, or they have made it already; so LGBT reps, in the nature of things, tend to be a little long in the tooth.

 I was also amazed to discover that, in another nod to diversity, the firm once had a room for transexuals.
-The idea was a good one - a discrete place for transexuals to meet and share their angst / problems.
-Trouble was, it wasn't very discrete, as everyone on the staff knew the room was where transexuals hung out (or not anymore, as the case might be), and no-one would risk being seen coming in or leaving the room.
+The idea was a good one - a discrete place for transexuals to meet and share their angst / issues / problems.
+Trouble was, it wasn't very discrete, as everyone on the staff knew the room was where transexuals hung out (or not as the case might be), and no-one would risk being seen coming in or leaving the room.
 Nice idea, but not very practical.
 The room was soon put to another use - it's currently a place you can go to if you feel under pressure and stressed out over work, and you need to talk to someone (a real career-killer if you sign up to that program apparently).
 Again, it's hardly ever used, they say.

 Anyway, we start the action proper next week, when we get split up into our first business units.
 I'm looking forward to that, as it's when the 'competition' to find the most dumb-assed from among us begins - and looking around at my 'freshman' colleagues, competition will be fierce.
 God, am I really like those naive lap-dogs! ?
 I hope not.
 Not long to find out now, though'.

-'OK, I admit that I was going to publish this more often, and that it's been 3 weeks.
+'OK, I admit that I was going to publish this more often, and it's been 3 weeks.
 But I have to tell you, it's been a bit of a drag - the last 3 weeks have been hell.
 I thought this whole intern gig would be 'all about me' - how wrong was I ?